-For the quarterly period ended March 31, 2022 OR ☐ TRANSITION REPORT PURSUA ANT TO SECTION 13 OR 15(d) OF THE SECUE RITIES EXCHANGE ACT OF 1934 For the transition period from to Commission File Number: 001-39405 MarketWise, Inc. (Ex xact Name of Registrant as Specified in Its Charte r) Delaware (State or other jurisdiction of incorporation or organization) 87-1767914 (I.R.S.
-Employer Identification Number) 1125 N. Charles Street Baltimore, Marylan (Address of principal executive offices) d 21201 (Zip Code) (Address of principal executive offices, including zip code) (888) 261-2693 (Registrant's telephone number, including area code) (Former name or former address, if changed since last report) Securities registered pursuant to Section 12(b) of the Act: Title of each class Trading Symbol(s) Name of each exchange on which registered Class A common stock, \$0.0001 par value per share Warrants to purchase Class A common stock MKTW MKTWW The Nasdaq Stock Market LLC The Nasdaq Stock Market LLC Indicate by check mark whether the registrant (1) has filed all remonths (or for such shorter period that the registrant was require $Yes \square No$ Indicate by check mark whether the registrant has submitted elee (§232.405 of this chapter) during the preceding 12 months (or for Indicate by check mark whether the registrant is large accelerate ed filer, an accelerated filer, a non-accelerated filer , a smaller reporting company, or an emerging growth company.
-See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.
+☑ QUARTERLY REPORT PURSUA ANT TO SECTION 13 OR 15(d) OF THE SECUR RITIES EXCHANGE ACT OF 1934 For the quarterly period ended June 30, 2022 OR ☐ TRANSITION REPORT PURSUA ANT TO SECTION 13 OR 15(d) OF THE SECU RITIES EXCHANGE ACT OF 1934 For the transition period from to Commission File Number: 001-39405 MarketWise, Inc. (E xact Name of Registrant as Specified in Its Charte r) Delaware (State or other jurisdiction of incorporation or organization) 87-1767914 (I.R.S.
+Employer Identification Number) 1125 N. Charles Street Baltimore, Marylan (Address of principal executive offices) 21201 (Zip Code) (Address of principal executive offices, including zip code) (888) 261-2693 (Registrant's telephone number, including area code) (Former name or former address, if changed since last report) Securities registered pursuant to Section 12(b) of the Act: Title of each class Trading Symbol(s) Name of each exchange on which registered Class A common stock, \$0.0001 par value per share Warrants to purchase Class A common stock MKTW MKTWW The Nasdaq Stock Market LLC The Nasdaq Stock Market LLC ndicate by check mark whether the registrant (1) has filed all renonths (or for such shorter period that the registrant was required \square No ndicate by check mark whether the registrant has submitted ele §232.405 of this chapter) during the preceding 12 months (or for ndicate by check mark whether the registrant is large accelerate ompany.
+See the definitions of "large accelerated filer," "accelerated filer," accelerated filer,"

-Large accelerated filer Accelerated filer ✓ Non-accelerated filer Smaller reporting company Emerging growth company \square If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 12 (a) of the Exchange Act. \Box Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act). \square Yes \square No As of May 5, 2022, there were 27,284,685 shares of the registrant's Class A common stock and 291,092,303 shares of the registrant's Class B common stock, each with a parvalue of \$0.0001 per share, outstanding.
+Large accelerated filer Accelerated filer 7 Non-accelerated filer Smaller reporting company Emerging growth company If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 12 (a) of the Exchange Act.
+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act) . □ Yes ☑ No As of August 3, 2022, there were 27,933,763 value of \$0.0001 per share, outstanding. shares of the registrant's Class A common stock and 291,092,303 st hares of the registrant's Class B common stock, each with a par